Updated: February 16, 2022

-These brands ooze success, proving market visibility and exceptional reputations build customer loyalty.
+These brands ooze success, proving market visibility and exceptional reputations build customer loyalty and brand revenue.

 As Michael Eisner, former CEO of Disney, said, “A brand is a living entity — and it is enriched or undermined cumulatively over time, the product of a thousand small gestures.”